HP Hood Deploys Appian Workforce Safety Solution with Vaccination Insights

 MCLEAN, Va., March 17, 2021 /PRNewswire/ -- Appian (NASDAQ: APPN) today announced that HP Hood LLC, one of the largest branded food and beverage companies in the United States, is using the Appian Workforce Safety solution to support safely returning 3,387 Hood® employees to the workplace across 15 sites.
 Appian has worked to evolve the solution throughout the COVID-19 pandemic.
 The solution now includes Vaccination Insights, giving employers the vaccination status, COVID-19 history, and other data they need to make smart decisions on when and how to safely, effectively, and confidently return employees to the workplace across facilities and regions.
 View the Workforce Safety video to learn more.

 "Throughout the pandemic, our first priority has been ensuring the health and safety of our employees," said Jean McGurl, Senior Director of Human Resources at Hood.
-"Once we established how to do that, we realized we needed a software solution to help us implement and strictly enforce those policies.
-Appian Workforce Safety was the best fit for us because of its flexibility, its ease of use and administration, and the speed at which it can be customized and deployed."
+"Once we established how to do that, we realized we needed a software solution to help us implement and enforce those policies.
+Appian Workforce Safety was the best fit for us because of its flexibility, its ease of use for the end user, and the support and speed at which it can be customized and deployed."

 The Workforce Safety solution can be deployed in a matter of hours on the Appian HIPAA-compliant and HiTRUST-certified cloud.
 The solution, built on the Appian Low-code Automation Platform, gives employers full control over how vaccine information is captured, including what questions are asked, how they're asked, and what data is required.
 Unlike most other solutions, Appian also collects employee intent to get vaccinated, as well as whether someone is partially- or fully-vaccinated.
 Employees can easily update their vaccine status from their mobile phone and upload related documents, or take a picture of their CDC-issued vaccine card.
 All data is securely stored within the unified Workforce Safety command center for full visibility and reporting.